What are Obligatory Scenes and Conventions?

 So, for example, if a reader chooses a murder mystery novel, they’ll probably expect to feel intrigued as they work to solve the puzzle right alongside the sleuth or the cop.
 In the beginning, they’ll expect to see a scene where the dead body is found.
 Throughout the middle, they’ll expect to uncover clues and learn new information.
 Toward the end, they’ll expect to see a scene where the identity of the murderer is revealed.
 And by the last page, they’ll expect to know whether the murderer is brought to justice or not.

-Beyond the obligatory scenes and conventions of your global genre, there are things readers will expect from your subgenre, too.
-For example, if you are writing a Gothic mystery novel, readers would expect the story to be set in or around an ancient castle around the nineteenth or late eighteenth century.
-If you were writing a supernatural romance, readers would expect all of the obligatory scenes and conventions of the romance genre plus supernatural elements and settings.
+If you are writing a Gothic mystery novel, readers would expect the story to be set in or around an ancient castle around the nineteenth or late eighteenth century.

 These things might sound simple or obvious to you, but you’d be surprised how many drafts I see that don’t include these genre-specific elements or scenes that readers are expecting to see.
 And when a draft or story doesn’t include the obligatory scenes and conventions of its genre, it just doesn’t work.